lisaogren/sails-hook-next/README.md

 * [x] Global Next.js handler exposing `pages` special folder for SSR
 * [x] Create config options for the hook to configure the global Next.js handler (override `/api` prefix)
 * [ ] Replicate Next.js route aliases, overriding global handler, for pretty urls while keeping SSR.
 Probably use [next-routes](https://github.com/fridays/next-routes)

+## sails-hook-next in the wild

+I'm currently working on a small web app using Next+Sails called [next-time-tracker](https://github.com/RasCarlito/next-time-tracker) which is a good example of a real implementation of this hook.

+If you have an example don't hesitate to add it here by submitting a pull request.